DcBio/lunch-orderer/README.md

 ### Additional Functionality
-Each day at 10:30, send an email to a specified email address with a summarized list of meal IDs.
+Each day at 10:30, send an email to a configurable email address with a summarized list of meal IDs.

 **eMail content example**
 ```